 '''

+This RNS example demonstrates how to set up a link to #

+a destination, and identify the initiator to it's peer #

+import os

+import sys

 import time

 import argparse

 import RNS

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

 A reference to the latest client link that connected

-latest_client_link = None
+latest client link = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

+'''

+'''

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our link example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

 want clients to create links to this destination, so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

-server_identity,
+server_identity.

 RNS.Destination.IN,

-RNS Destination SINGLE,
+RNS.Destination.SINGLE,

 APP_NAME,

 "identifyexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

 Let's Wait for client requests or user input

 server_loop(server_destination)

 def server_loop(destination):

 Let the user know that everything is ready

 RNS.log(

 "Link identification example "+

 RNS.prettyhexrep(destination.hash)+

 " running, waiting for a connection."

 )

+RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

+We enter a loop that runs until the users exits.

+If the user hits enter, we will announce our server

+destination on the network, which will let clients

+know how to create messages directed towards it.

+while True:

+entered = input()

+destination.announce()

+RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

+When a client establishes a link to our server

+destination, this function will be called with

+a reference to the link.

+def client_connected(link):

+global latest_client_link

+RNS.log("Client connected")

+link.set_link_closed_callback(client_disconnected)

+link.set_packet_callback(server_packet_received)

 '''